ido123ziv/openu-web-develop-20995/easy-readme.md

 # How To Run
 You can run the project with a one-liner!

-simply run from repo root:
+simply run from repository root:

 ```bash
 docker compose -f compose-prod.yml up